Fu-kit/Fuki_Maki_assessment/short_answers.md

 A)Even if I ask AI from the early stages, I don’t know what the problem is or what kind of questions I should ask.
 This is what I consider a potential pitfall.
 As a countermeasure to this problem, I ask the AI, 'Please help me understand the problem' and 'Please provide appropriate example questions.

+Question 2: Debugging with AI

+Q)Identify the error(s) in this code and explain what will happen when it runs.
+A)The main error is handling empty lists.
+When processing the second test case [] (empty list), len(numbers) becomes 0, which leads to a division by zero error (ZeroDivisionError) when calculating total / len(numbers).

+Q)Write a specific prompt you would give an AI tool to help debug this code.
+The prompt should guide the AI to help you learn, not just fix the problem.
+A)

+Please identify the error clearly and explain what each part of the code does.

+An AI suggested the following code.
+I think it handles the error we found (i.e., the case of an empty list) well.
+What do you think?

+Based on what we’ve found so far, could you provide a complete, ready-to-use version of the code?

+Is there a simpler version of your code that keeps its strengths?

+Q)Fix the code and explain your solution approach.
+A)Add a conditional statement to check whether the list is empty.

+python
+Copy
+Edit
+from typing import List, Optional

+def calculate_average(numbers: List[float]) -> Optional[float]:
+    """Calculates the average of a list of numbers.
+Returns None if the list is empty.""" if not numbers:
+        return None
+    return sum(numbers) / len(numbers)

+# Test cases
+if __name__ == "__main__":
+    test_cases = [
+        ([1, 2, 3], 2.0),
+        ([], None),
+        ([-1, 0, 1], 0.0),
+        ([10.5, 20.5], 15.5),
+    ]

+    for numbers, expected in test_cases:
+        result = calculate_average(numbers)
+        assert result == expected, f"{numbers}: expected {expected}, got {result}" print(f"✓ {numbers} → {result}")